 The Atholton High School Music Department has a long history of musical excellence and artistry since the school opened in 1966.
 The department serves over 300 students through both performance-based and non-performance-based classes.
-Included in the curriculum are three concert bands, two percussion ensembles, two choirs, and two orchestras, as well as classes in piano, guitar, theory, and music technology.
+Included in the curriculum are three concert bands, three choirs, and three orchestras as well as classes in piano, theory, and music technology.
 In addition to the curricular classes, various extra-curricular ensembles and clubs are offered.

 Director of Bands

 Madeline Swartz is excited to be entering her first year as Director of Bands at Atholton High School.
 Previously, she was the director of instrumental music at Eastern Middle School where she taught three concert bands and two orchestras.
 In addition, she ran the jazz band, hosted orchestra club, and assisted with the school musical and show choir.

 As a conductor, Ms. Swartz regularly participates in summer conducting institutes and is a 2023 recipient of the College Band Directors National Association’s Mike Moss Conducting Grant.
 She has guest conducted with the University of Maryland’s University Band, the Baltimore School for the Arts Wind Ensemble, and the Peabody Preparatory Youth Wind Ensemble and Wind Band.
 She has taught with programs such as the Peabody Preparatory and the Orchkids program, an el sistema initiative by the Baltimore Symphony Orchestra to provide students access to free music programs in school and over the summers.